benbradford/cpp_examples/lesson_00_hello_world_example/README.md

 The main function is in main.cpp.
 It uses a function called PrintHelloWorld.
 PrintHelloWorld is DECLARED in MyFunctions.h and DEFINED in MyFunctions.cpp

-main.cpp has to #include the MyFunctions.h file in order to use these functions.
+main.cpp has to #include the MyFunctions.h file in order to use this function.

-It then calls another function PrintGoodbye which returns an integer.

-This integer is returned at the end of the main function.

 To run this program, from this directory, do the following: